Flora Reviews… Demon Hunter (Viking Soul #1) by Rachel Medhurst

 Due to the nature of some of the scene and language used I’d recommend this book to adults who are not offended by content of this nature who are fans of urban fantasy action adventures with story-lines edging towards the darker side.

-So, has my review of THUNDER HUNTER (VIKING SOUL #1) encouraged you to find out more?
-Just click on any of the links below to check out the book yourself or to find out more about the author.
-To see the other books I’ve read, take a look at my profile on Goodreads.
+So, has my review of DEMON HUNTER (VIKING SOUL #1) encouraged you to find out more?
+Just click on any of the links to check out the book yourself.